 Portland became the sister city to Sapporo, Japan, in 1958.
 The Portland-Sapporo Sister City Association formed to illuminate the many similarities and differences between the two cities and encourage and promote Japanese-themed events throughout Portland.
 The association is Portland’s oldest sister city association and one of the oldest in the nation.
 Its best-known collaboration is the world-famous Portland Japanese Garden.
 The Japanese Garden Society of Oregon commissioned Takuma Tono, an internationally recognized Japanese landscape architect, to supervise and develop the garden, which opened to the public in 1967.
 The original five gardens are still featured today, along with the Kashintei Tea House, which was imported from Japan and reassembled in 1968.
 The garden now attracts more than 200,000 visitors a year.

-Japan’s rich history in Oregon can be relived at the Oregon Nikkei Legacy Center.
+Japan’s rich history in Oregon can be relived at the Japanese American Museum of Oregon.
 The ONLC is Portland’s Japanese-American history museum.
-The museum highlights the Issei immigration and retells the story of early life in Oregon, Nihonmachi, and life after the Executive Order 9066, including the Portland Assembly Center and contemporary Nikkei life.
+The museum highlights the Issei immigration and retells the story of early life in Oregon, Nihonmachi, and life after Executive Order 9066, including the Portland Assembly Center and contemporary Nikkei life.
 The center displays rotating exhibits and strives to preserve and share the history and culture of the Japanese-American community through cultural performances, guest speakers and monthly community events.

 Japanese American Museum of Oregon & the Architectural Heritage Center